larastudio/stedding/README.md

 * mcrypt
 * nginx
 * composer
+* mariadb
 * memcached

+Current list of PHP packages is pretty large at the moment and not all are needed to run Laravel.
+In the future some of these packages may be removed.
+Here is the current list of PHP packages that will be installed:

+* php7.1-apcu
+* php7.1-common
+* php7.1-intl
 * php7.1-cli
-* php7.1-common
-* php7.1-curl
 * php7.1-dev
 * php7.1-fpm
+* libpcre3-dev
 * php7.1-gd
+* php7.1-curl
-* php7.1-intl
+* php7.1-imap
 * php7.1-json
-* php7.1-mbstring
+* php-mbstring
 * php7.1-mcrypt
-* php7.1-mysql
 * php7.1-opcache
+* php7.1-pdo
 * php7.1-xml
-* php7.1-xmlrpc
+* php7.1-mbstring
 * php7.1-zip
-* mariadb-server
-* mariadb-client
+* php7.1-mysql

 ### Deployment
-Deployment script using [Deployer.org](https://deployer.org/) will probably be added to repo at a later stage.
+Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package, but it has not been included in a Playbook as of yet as it is outdated and needs tweaks as well as testing.